Information Systems, Business Intelligence and Analytics Concentration, M.S.

 - submit official transcripts showing a GPA in previous academic work.

-The Master of Science in Information Systems with a concentration in IT Project Management requires completion of a minimum of 30 semester hours.
+The Master of Science in Information Systems with a concentration in Business Intelligence and Analytics requires completion of a minimum of 30 semester hours.
 INFS 6980 must be passed with a grade of B- or higher with a maximum enrollment of two times.
 The degree is to be completed within six years from the time of admission to the degree program.

 The following illustrates the minimum coursework requirements.